-In a perfectly rational world the economy is characterised by an average agent (consumer, producer, investor, etc.), who is a perfect optimiser with rational expectations about the future.
+In a perfectly rational world the economy is characterised by a representative agent (consumer, producer, investor, etc.), who is a perfect optimiser with rational expectations about the future.
 But the real world is much more complex, and socio-economic systems are highly influenced by people’s differing expectations and adaptive behaviours.

 Panics, bubbles, crashes, herding.
-Crises like these are nightmares for policy-makers and citizens alike.
+Financial and economic crises are nightmares for policy-makers and citizens alike.
 The 2008 fall of Lehman Brothers, for example, triggered a cascade of events that had a profound impact not just on banks and stock markets, but also on the incomes and well-being of people around the world.

 Developing more realistic economic models